breitnw/breitnw/README.md

-Hey, what's up, I'm Nick!
-I'm a 2nd-year CS student at Northwestern University, and I'm a big fan of dumb software and functional programming.
+Hey, I'm Nick!
+I'm a 3rd-year CS student at Northwestern University, and I'm a big fan of dumb software and functional programming.

 Here are some things I've made that you can take a look at: